AlejandroSalamancaRuiz/Social-Media-Analytics-Equinox-AI-Lab/README.md

-# Project - Alejandro Salamanca
+# LinkedIn Analytics using graphs

 The project is intended as a tool for social media analytics.
 It focuses on analyzing LinkedIn posts and followers of the company Equinox AI & Data Lab https://www.linkedin.com/company/equinox-ai-lab.